Shogo Ogawa: Career

-career-high ranking of world No. 55 on 11 March 2025.
+Ogawa achieved a career-high ranking of world No. 55 on 11 March 2025.
+In the first half of the 2025 season, he was eliminated in the early rounds of all tournaments entered.
+His performance improved in September, reaching the quarterfinals of the Indonesia Masters Super 100 I. In November, he advanced to the semifinals of the Super 300 Korea Masters, defeating Zaki Ubaidillah in the quarterfinals before losing to the eventual champion, Jason Teh.
+Ogawa concluded his 2025 season at the Super 500 Australian Open.
+He defeated Srikanth Kidambi in the second round but was eliminated in the quarterfinals by Lin Chun-yi.

+In July 2026, Ogawa secured another title by winning the Saipan International, defeating South Korea's Park Sang-yong in the final.
+The following month, he won the Malaysia International, defeating teammate Kosuke Masumoto.

 Achievements

 BWF World Tour (1 title)

 The BWF World Tour, which was announced on 19 March 2017 and implemented in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation (BWF).
 The BWF World Tours are divided into levels of World Tour Finals, Super 1000, Super 750, Super 500, Super 300 (part of the HSBC World Tour), and the BWF Tour Super 100.